 The publishing industry has it’s own set of constraints, it’s own priorities, and limited time.
 Publishers are keen to discover the next star, but make the bulk of their money from already established, successful authors.
 They don’t put as much into the process of discovering new authors.
 Besides, publishing is a rapidly changing industry which has been severely hit by technology, and now Covid-19.
 They are struggling with a lot already and your book, dear first-time author, is not exactly at the top of their heap of priorities.

 So how does it work behind that opaque wall of the submissions page?
 That irritating “Don’t call us.
 We’ll call you.
 Only if we’re interested.” stonewall message?
 As you press the submit button, hold your breath and head towards asphyxiation, the publisher may be busy doing everything but reading your manuscript.

+What does a literary agent do?
 Getting your manuscript read

 Your gorgeously crafted synopsis and excerpt all go into what the industry calls the “slush pile”.
 The word slush pile originated from the time when writers submitted printed manuscripts (which some folks still accept, by the way) and was literally a physical pile.

 The slush pile is usually read by “slush readers” or “First readers” who may not be employed by the publisher but working contractually.
 They decide if your manuscript has any merit.
 If they think its good they make the case for it, and so it goes.
 When times are tough or the number of manuscripts are too many, I imagine a few might get skipped over.

 Even if your manuscript is looked at, the first reader will have limited time to devote to each one, and will probably do a quick assessment based on first impressions.
 Most slush-pile manuscripts are not fully read.
 Of course, a lot depends upon how the day is going for the First Reader.
 So you should pray she didn’t read your manuscript after an argument with her boyfriend.